gtoubassi/simple-raycasting/README.md

 detect an intersection "late".
 Thus when you get close to the wall you can see some jaggies at the top and bottom.
 I really should be marching the ray and calculating intersections at both the vertical and horizontal grid lines.

+When the player gets too close to a wall and the wall intersects the plane of the camera it distorts (flattens) against the camera plane.
+Its not readily obvious to me if this is a bug or if I just need to tune everything so the camera plane and field of view and how close you can get to a wall conveniently avoids the issue.

 ### Ideas